WPBeginner

 • Where configuration files are stored on your WordPress install.

-This information also helps you learn which WordPress files should you backup.
+This information also helps you learn how WordPress works behind the scenes and which WordPress files should you backup.

-Having said that, let’s take a look at WordPress file and directory structure.
+Having said that, let’s take a look at the WordPress file and directory structure.

 Accessing WordPress Files and Directories

-First, you will need a FTP client to connect to your WordPress server.
+Your WordPress files and directories are stored on your web hosting server.
+You can access these files by using an FTP client.
 See our guide on how to use FTP to upload WordPress files for detailed instructions.

-An easier alternative to FTP is File Manager.
-It is a web based application that comes built into cPanel dashboard of your WordPress hosting account.
+An easier alternative to FTP is the File Manager app that comes built into most WordPress hosting control panel.

 Once you have connected to your WordPress site either using FTP or File Manager, you will see a file and directory structure that looks like this: